-When the motherboard is set to JumperFree[TM] mode, this field allows you to select the internal frequency of the CPU.
-Select [Manual] if you want to make changes to the two subsequent fields.
-Configuration options: [Manual] [800MHz] [1000MHz] [1200MHzz] ...
-[2300MHz] [2400MHz].

-Selecting a frequency higher than the CPU manufacturer recommends may cause the system to hang or crash!
+When the motherboard is set to JumperFreeTM mode, this field allows you to select the internal frequency of the CPU.
+Select [Manual] if you want to change the two subsequent fields.
+Note that selecting a frequency higher than the CPU manufacturer recommends may cause the system to hang or crash.

-CPU Frequency Multiple (if CPU Speed is set to [Manual])
+CPU Frequency Multiple (when CPU Speed is set to [Manual])